Implications of the Cosmic Birefringence Measurement for the Axion Dark Matter Search

 We are interested in the parameter space to predict a large value of $g_{\psi\gamma}$ consistent with the birefringence constraint \eqref{eq: fphi}.
-For our analytical convenience, we fix $c=0$ and divide the parameter space into the three regions with respect to $a$.
+For our convenience, we consider the case $c=0$ where $\chi$ does not couple to the photon and divide the parameter space into the three regions with respect to $a$.